md-random/Blackjack/README.md

 5. `canSplit`: Determines if the player can split their hand.
 6. `playerScore`: Calculates the player's hand score.
 7. `dealerScore`: Calculates the dealer's hand score.

+### Child Components

+1. `BettingInterface`: Manages betting and game actions, improving code organization and modularity.
+It handles the betting input and action buttons (Hit, Stand, Double, Split).

+2. `HandLog`: Displays a log of all hands played in the current session, showing details such as bet amount, player and dealer hands, scores, and results.

+3. `CardCounting`: Shows the current running count and true count based on the cards that have been played, aiding players who use card counting strategies.

+4. `Hand`: Represents a single hand of cards, used for both player and dealer hands.
+It displays the cards and the current score of the hand.

 ## How to Use